 Our Transplantation Services also feature dedicated, HEPA-filtered surgery facilities and a continual commitment on the part of our physicians and staff to keep both our patients and referring physicians informed and involved in the treatment process.

 We have played a significant role in the field of transplant surgery, beginning with the development of the very first immunosuppressive drugs.
 Our contributions began in the 1950's, when the medical center's research into the immune system led Tufts University researchers Robert Schwartz and William Dameshek to the discovery of the chemical 6-mercaptopurine and its immunosuppressive effects.

 This breakthrough led to the formulation of the drug azathioprine and ushered in the modern era of transplant immunosuppression.
-Then in the 1960’s, Dr. Herbert Fischer performed the first human small bowel transplants in the world at Tufts Medical Center’s Floating Hospital for Children.
+Then in the 1960’s, Dr. Herbert Fischer performed the first human small bowel transplants in the world at Tufts Medical Center.
 Kidney transplants are now routine at Tufts Medical Center and our heart and bone marrow transplant programs also continue to grow and excel.